 Authority

-The Cobblestone HOA Bylaws allow the Board of Directors to enforce these Rules and Regulations for the general benefit of the community.
+The association’s bylaws allow the Board of Directors to enforce these Rules and Regulations for the general benefit of the community.

 Responsibility

 Owners are responsible for the actions of their family members and guests as well as their tenants, and owners are responsible for providing a copy of the Rules and Regulations to their tenants.